Acid Base Salt

 There are many uses of neutralization reaction in everyday life.
 Some examples are as follows:

-Indigestion: Our stomach releases hydrochloric acid to kill bacteria; if any; present in food.
+Our stomach releases hydrochloric acid to kill bacteria (if any) present in food.
 Hydrochloric acid released in our stomach also helps in the digestion of food.
 Sometime our stomach produces more hydrochloric acid than required.
-Production of more hydrochloric acid in the stomach manifests as indigestion.
+Production of excess hydrochloric acid in the stomach manifests as indigestion.
 This condition can be painful and causes pain in abdomen and burning sensation in chest.

 To get rid of such symptoms, a medicine made of Milk of magnesia (a base) is taken orally.
 Milk of magnesia, being a base neutralizes the hydrochloric acid and gives relief from indigestion.